Compressible Navier-Stokes mini-app

 linearly stretched/squeezed to match the slanted top boundary condition.
 Nodes

-are placed such that -platemesh_Ndelta
+are placed such that -platemesh_Ndelta elements are within

-of the wall.
+-platemesh_refine_height of the wall.
 They are placed such that the element

-remaining elements are then distributed from -platemesh_refine_height
+remaining elements are then distributed from -platemesh_refine_height to the

 top of the domain linearly in logarithmic space.